-Choosing the best heater for your needs
+Choose the best heater for your needs

-Heaters work in different ways, so the best sort of heater to use depends on what you want to heat.
+Heaters work in different ways - the best type of heater to use depends on what you want to heat.

 When you have different heating options available for heating your home, you can reduce the amount of energy you need to heat your home and your energy costs by choosing the best option for your needs.

 The table on the next page suggests the most effective heater types for different situations and provides estimated running costs.
 The costs are indicative for your existing heating appliances.
-If you are buying a new heater, see the section below.
+If you are buying a new heater, see the section to the right.